Communities

 General comments

-narnian99‭ wrote over 3 years ago · edited over 3 years ago
+narnian99‭ wrote almost 4 years ago · edited almost 4 years ago

 I don't want to promote anything like "snuff movies" or the like, and the video I refer to below is not for those easily distressed, but I recalled a video of a man dying pretty much instantly in similar circumstances to the grandfathers story.
 It shows a man being urged down from a train in India, but instead he grabs hold of the live catenary cable.
 You have been warned, but you can Google search for "man died on train by current in india" and it probably be the top result.